• Home

 When (and When Not) to Use Agents

 While agentic systems are powerful tools, knowing when to apply them for maximum effectiveness is essential.
 For many simple tasks, agents may be overkill, introducing unnecessary complexity.
-They trade speed and cost for improved performance on complex tasks, but in situations where simplicity is key, relying on workflows or optimizing a single LLM call may be sufficient.
+They trade speed and cost for improved performance on complex tasks.
+However, when simplicity is the key, relying on workflows or optimizing a single LLM call may be sufficient.

 Workflows are best suited for tasks with clear, predefined steps that don’t require flexibility.
 These systems follow set paths, automating repetitive processes with high efficiency, which makes them ideal for straightforward, predictable applications.
 In contrast, AI Agents are designed for more complex and dynamic tasks.
 They can make real-time decisions, adapt strategies, and interact with their environment autonomously.
 Agents are perfect for situations where tasks evolve or require ongoing problem-solving, providing a level of adaptability that workflows can’t offer.

-Therefore, it is suggested to use workflows for well-defined, repeatable tasks, and AI agents when you need flexibility and adaptive decision-making to handle dynamic challenges.
+Therefore, using workflows for well-defined, repeatable tasks and AI agents is suggested when you need flexibility and adaptive decision-making to handle dynamic challenges.
 All these variations of ‘Agent’ are categorized as ‘Agentic Systems’ at Anthropic.

 The foundational element of agentic systems is an augmented large language model (LLM), enhanced with features like retrieval, tools, and memory.
 These additions enable the LLM to generate queries, choose tools, and decide what information to retain, allowing for more dynamic, context-driven tasks.